virtualzone/onedrive-uploader/README.md

 * Upload, download and delete files
 * Create and delete directories
 * List folder contents
+* Get information (including SHA1 and SHA256 hashes) for drive items
 * Supports "special folders" (such as App Folder / App Root)
 * Pre-compiled binaries on Linux, MacOS and Windows